blackshh/resume/README.md

 # blackshh's resume

-This is blackshh's resume, based on this template.
+This is my resume, based on [this template](https://github.com/billryan/resume).

 # Download
 + [中文版 (pdf)](./resume-cn.pdf)